GluuFederation/docs-ce-prod/3.0.2/source/installation-guide/install.md

     Make sure your VM or server meets the [minimum requirements](../installation-guide/index.md) to deploy the Gluu Server.

 !!!
 Warning
-    You must use a FQDN.
-You can't use localhost to install the Gluu Server.
+    You must use a fully qualified domain name (FQDN) to install the Gluu Server.
+You **can not** use localhost to install the Gluu Server.

 ## Install Gluu Server Package